-Dr. Hight Walker is a senior scientist and project leader at the National Institute of Standards and Technology (NIST) whose research focuses on advancing optical spectroscopic techniques and specifically their applicability to characterize quantum nanomaterials.
+Dr. Hight Walker is a senior scientist at the National Institute of Standards and Technology (NIST).

 Amber received her bachelor’s degree at the University of Pittsburgh in 2011 and her Ph.D. at The Pennsylvania State University in 2017.

-Eliot is the Coordinator for Public Engagement and Outreach for the Department of Physics at UMD.
+Eliot is the Coordinator of Administration in the Department of Physics at UMD.

 He has been a major player in the implementation of CU2MiP (2016, 2017, 2021) and CUWiP (2014, 2020).
 He is excited to be part of the team again for the 2024 CU2MiP!
 Eliot has a true passion for the physics community.
 His work includes activities in all areas of physics administration and department outreach.

 Jaid O. Moore

 Jaid is a first-year graduate physics student at the University of Maryland.